Smile-SA/gdpr-dump/CONTRIBUTING.md

 - GdprDump has a minimum PHP version requirement of PHP 8.1.
   Don't use features that were introduced later than PHP 8.1.
 - Use type hinting and strict typing.
-- No errors were reported by the code analysis tools or by phpunit (`make analyse test` command).
+- No errors were reported by the code analysis tools or by phpunit.

 ### How to Submit a Pull Request